 6. Wild Mouse

-What’s more wild than a wild cat?
+What’s wilder than a wild cat?
 A Wild Mouse!
 In 1999, the classic Wild Mouse made its debut.
 It is the only coaster that never comes to a complete stop at the park.

 7. Lightning Racer